 Third Trimester Prenatal Appointments

-You will see your doctor or midwife every other week at the start of the third trimester.
+Beginning in the third trimester, you will see your doctor or midwife every other week.
 Around week 36, your appointments will be weekly.
 Please do not hesitate to ask them any and every question you have.
 Check out these five tips to make the most of every prenatal appointment.

-Your doctor or midwife will offer or suggest several prenatal tests during your pregnancy, some of which take place in the third trimester.
-You may feel like you are continually waiting for the result of some test to return so you can be assured that your baby is healthy.
-Most tests are routine, and you have a high probability of everything coming back normal.
+Your doctor or midwife will offer or suggest several prenatal tests during your pregnancy, some of which occur in the third trimester.
+Most tests are routine, and the highest probability is that your baby is healthy.

 Fetal Non-stress Test

-The fetal non-stress test involves attaching one belt to the mother’s abdomen to measure fetal heart rate and another to measure contractions.
+The fetal non-stress test is named “non-stress” because no stress is placed on the baby during the test.
+This involves attaching one belt to the mother’s abdomen to measure fetal heart rate and another to measure contractions.
 Your care provider monitors movement, heart rate, and heart rate reactivity to movement for 20-30 minutes.
 A non-stress test may be performed after 28 weeks if you feel like your baby is not moving as frequently as usual, if you are past your due date, if there is any reason to suspect the placenta is not functioning adequately, or if you are high risk.

 Biophysical Profile